-One of the first things to disappear, when I became the parent of a child with complex needs, was a sense of control.
-Once I foolishly thought I was the master of your own destiny.
-Suddenly, the weeks ahead of me were moulded and shaped by a growing list of professionals and their lengthening to-do lists.
+One of the first things to disappear when becoming the parent of a child with complex needs, is a sense of control.
+Some people live deluded that they are the masters of their own destiny, but for parents of someone with disabilities, the weeks ahead are shaped by a growing list of professionals and their lengthening to-do lists.

-I suspect a loss of control is the same for anyone who has heard the carefully crafted words of someone breaking bad news.
+This sense of losing control is universal to anyone hearing the well crafted words of someone breaking bad news.

-In the beginning, there is a life-changing diagnosis, trauma or defining moment.
+The Vulnerability Labyrinth starts with a life-changing event – diagnosis, trauma or defining moment.
 The experience splits life into before and after; changing hopes, dreams and expectations for the future.

-Then as I hunkered down in the eye of the storm, people buzzed around.
-Sometimes it felt as though life ticked by with the slow monotonous pace of a midnight clock; relentless, persistent and unfazed by tragedy.
+Initially people might hunker down in the eye of the storm, as professionals buzz around.
+Sometimes it can feel as though life ticks by with the slow monotonous pace of a midnight clock.
+It is relentless, persistent and unfazed by tragedy.

-Then came the invasion.
-Every man and his dog gave advice, instructions, options and varying levels of fear or hope.
+Then comes the invasion.
+Every woman and her dog give advice, instructions, options and varying levels of fear or hope.

-Then sitting at my computer, in the wee small hours of the night, Google flicks from ally to arch enemy.
-One minute a lifeline of hope is flung my way with a therapy, drug or personal story.
-Before long a stark truth flashes in front of my eyes which I am ill prepared to see in black and white.
+As diagnoses start to accumulate, Google flicks from ally to arch enemy.
+One minute a lifeline of hope is flung out with a therapy, drug or personal story.
+Then suddenly an unwelcome stark truth flashes up with an outcomes for which no-one is prepared to see in black and white.
 Compounding this sense of confusion is the lingo, language, secret policies and protocols that frame the social, healthcare and educational world.

-As a parent, or simply a person trying to determine their own destiny, sometimes all I want is to be one of the people who contributes to the decision.
-I don’t necessarily want the weight of responsibility to lay heavy on my shoulders.
-I want to be part of a team of specialists determined to make the best decisions.
+As a parent, or simply a person trying to determine their own destiny, it is essential to be one of the people who contributes to life-changing decisions.
+Parents don’t necessarily want the weight of responsibility to lay heavily on their shoulders.
+They want to be part of a team of specialists and experts who together determine to make the best decision from the available options.

-There actually is a magic wand that can help loosen the fear of the vulnerability labyrinth.
+Amidst this losing control, there is a magic wand which can loosen the fear of the Vulnerability Labyrinth

-Effective communication between parents, carers, patients and professionals is paramount to enabling and empowering people.
-It allows the opportunity for them to engage in their lives and in the lives of their children.
+Effective communication between parents, caregivers, patients and professionals is paramount to enabling and empowering people.
+It allows the opportunity for people to engage in their lives and in the lives of their children.
 It is the first ingredient necessary for partnership and co-production.
-We must recognise the natural gap between us and professionals.
-Yes, we are both experts in our own right.
-We both have skills and knowledge necessary for ‘best practice’ to be provided.
-But the gap between us needs to be bridged with effective communication.
+The natural gap between parents/caregivers and professionals is real, even though they are both experts in their own right.
+They both have skills and knowledge necessary for ‘best practice’ to be provided.
+But the gap can be bridged with effective communication.

 Sometimes information will be hard to hear.